 Inventors Lab . . .
 Developing Your Product

 The article, “The Product Development Process“, discusses the needs of inventors (and others) as they take ideas from concept to customer.
-The article is a guide with several topics, direction questions, and an overview of what’s involved in the process.
-Hopefully, it also gives a feel for the scope.
+The article is a guide with several topics, direction questions, and an overview of what’s involved in each step of the process.
+Hopefully, it also gives a feel for the scope — and provides a view to comfort some of the anxiety.